 Process Overview

-The high level process for managing the pump is simple.
-Using a dashboard, the farmer end user can operate their pump remotely, using either manual commands (as simple as pump on or pump off), or setting the pump into automatic mode, which will take input from the pump controller, and utilize a rules engine to maintain water level in the bore, keeping it above and below certain level thresholds which can be configured in the ThingsBoard dash.
+The high-level process for managing the pump is simple.
+Using a dashboard, the farmer end user can operate their pump remotely, using either manual commands (as simple as pump on or pump off), or setting the pump into automatic mode, which utilizes a rules engine to maintain the water level in the bore, keeping it above and below certain level thresholds which can be configured in the dashboard.
+The automatic mode is driven by tank level readings supplied by a sensor on the tank.
+Technical Data can be found in related documentation: Architecture.docx

-Technical Data

-Further Technical Data can be found in related documention: Architecture.docx

-The water level sensor sends an 8-byte message.
-The following format was supplied by DPI: